- About Us

 Funds will be provided to:

-- Support new and promising clinical and translational projects across all disciplines, with special emphasis support for yearly request categories.
-2014 special request categories are “Genomics” and “Community/Comparative Effectiveness”;
+- Support new and promising clinical and translational projects across all disciplines, including annual special emphasis categories.
+2015 special emphasis categories are “Child Health” and “Community Health Outcomes Research”;

 - Maximize scientific interactions of junior investigators with senior mentors;

-- Stimulate collaborative research between bench and clinical investigators within similar thematic areas;
+- Stimulate collaborative research between bench and clinical investigators within similar research areas;

 - Foster interdisciplinary and inter-institutional collaborations;

-This pilot grant program funds clinical and translation research, defined as follows:
+This pilot award program funds clinical and translational research, defined as follows:

 The NIH defines clinical research in three parts: